JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

     <p>After implementing these systems, you cut no-shows by 70%.
 Now you're only losing 1.2 appointments per week.</p>
     <p>New state: 1.2 no-shows × $300 × 52 weeks = $18,720 in lost revenue per year.</p>
     <p>Savings: $43,680 per year.
 Just from sending reminder texts, requiring deposits, and enforcing policies.</p>
     <p>That's $43,680 you can reinvest in equipment, marketing, or just take home.
-And you didn't have to work any harder - you just stopped letting people waste your time.</p>
+And you didn't have to work any harder.
+You just stopped letting people waste your time.</p>

     <h2>Start This Week</h2>